 - 1. Immediate family members (i.e. parent or adult child) - 2.
 Close relatives (e.g. brothers and sisters, including half and step) - 3.
-Other family (e.g. grandparents, aunts, uncles, cousins), partners who weren't living together, and friends
+Other family (e.g. grandparents, aunts, uncles, cousins), partners who weren't living together and friends

-However, they also expect the applicant to be the person who had the closest contact with the person who has died.
+However, they also expect the applicant to be the person who had the closest contact with the deceased.
 So it is possible for someone in a lower category to be the most 'reasonable' person to apply.

-In deciding who is closest they look at how often the applicant, and other family members, were in contact with the person who has died and in what way.
+In deciding who is closest they look at how often the applicant, and other family members, were in contact with the deceased and in what way.